openhab/openhab-docs/_addons_bindings/zwave/doc/leviton/vrcs4_0_0.md

 ## Overview

-Vizia RF + 4-Button Remote Scene Controller, rated @ 120/240 VAC, 50/60HZ; z-wave enabled,
+Vizia RF + 4-Button Remote Scene Controller, rated @ 120/240 VAC, 50/60HZ;
 The top four buttons provide ON/OFF switching of four scenes.
 Each button can have up to 32 devices associated with it.
 The bottom button transmits DIM/BRIGHT commands to the most recently switched-ON scene.

 ### Inclusion Information

 To access programming mode, press and hold the left side of buttons 1 and 3.
 Wait 5 seconds until the LEDs turn amber then release the buttons.
 The LEDs will blink amber.

 While holding your system controller close the the 4-Scene controller (approximately 1 foot) put your system comptroller into inclusion mode.
 When the 4-Scene controller is included in your system the LEDs will turn off.
 If the LEDs on the 4-Scene controller turn red while including, there has been a communications problem.

 The instructions state that only one device may be included at a time and it seems that inclusion works best if the system controller is put in including mode after the device is in programming mode.